-Free Recipes, Lessons, Videos And Resources For Bake For Family Fun Month
+Free Recipes, Lessons, Videos, And Resources For Bake For Family Fun Month

 - Let’s Cook Class Curriculum: Washington Department of Health

 The cooking curriculum above is well suited for those in the classroom and can easily be adjusted by parents who want to focus on the learning aspects of baking and cooking.
-The curriculum includes recipes, step-by-step lesson plans and a notebook that can be printed so children can keep track of their progress.
+The curriculum includes recipes, step-by-step lesson plans, and a notebook that can be printed so children can keep track of their progress.

 There are many benefits kids derive from baking that involve more than just spending quality family time together.
-Baking encourages children to use math skills such as fractions in a real life situation.
+Baking encourages children to use math skills such as fractions in a real-life situation.
 Baking involves scientific principles and it helps children develop critical and scientific thinking skills.
 As children must read a recipe and interpret the instructions correctly, cooking and baking help develop reading comprehension.
 Children must learn patience and how to follow steps in order for their baking to be a success.
-Overall, baking helps children learn the importance of planning and preparing a project, following steps in order to reach completion and the satisfaction of seeing their finished baking creations.
+Overall, baking helps children learn the importance of planning and preparing a project, following steps in order to reach completion, and the satisfaction of seeing their finished baking creations.

-Bake for Family Fun Month is a great time to share the experience of cooking and baking chidlren.
-Whether making no-cook desserts for young children or passing on familiy recipes to older kids, everyone can join in and share the fun.
+Bake for Family Fun Month is a great time to share the experience of cooking and baking to children.
+Whether making no-cook desserts for young children or passing on family recipes to older kids, everyone can join in and share the fun.

 [Featured Image by Wavebreakmedia/Shutterstock]